Research Staff

 Madalyn Owen

-Madalyn is a sophomore at Purdue University studying Brain and Behavioral Sciences.
+Madalyn is a junior at Purdue University studying Brain and Behavioral Sciences.
 She joined the iCAN lab to gain experience with researching, as she hopes to pursue a career as a clinical psychologist.

 Mia Griffin

-Mia is a junior double majoring in Psychology and Sociology.
+Mia is a senior double majoring in Psychology and Sociology.
 She's looking forward to learning more about psychological research as that is what she plans to do for the future.

 Olivia Hay

-Olivia is a junior at Purdue University studying Brain and Behavioral Sciences.
+Olivia is a senior at Purdue University studying Brain and Behavioral Sciences.
 She joined the iCan lab to gain research experience in preparation for a doctoral degree in clinical psychology.

 Raiyana Alam